Olian04/better-random/README.md

 ### Math.random.pixel()

-Returns an the data-url representation of an image thats 1x1-pixels in size with a random rgb backgroundcolor.
+Returns a the data-url representation of an image thats 1x1-pixels in size with a random rgb backgroundcolor.